elizabeth-millicanbxsy/notes/README.md

 # 2024-02-25
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can make better use of your time and ensure that you focus on the right things.
 Planning ahead can help to avoid last-minute emergencies and allow you time to prepare for potential issues.
 Finally, staying organized can ensure your code is clean, readable,and maintainable, making it easier for others to work with you and for youto come back to your project later.

+# 2024-02-26
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more words, this quote emphasizes that over-concentrating on small optimizations early in the development process can introduce unnecessary complexity and even bugs.
+It's wiser to ensure your code is correct, well-structured, and easily understandable before making targeted optimizations based on actual performance metrics.